unsplash/mercury/README.md

 Mercury is designed for easy plug and play in CI, which typically "knows" when something is deployed, broken, etc.

-Run the following in a CI pipeline shell or script:

 ```sh
 curl <HOST>/api/v1/slack -X POST \
     --oauth2-bearer <SLACK_TOKEN> \